MoonlightByte/claude-code-gemini-tool/README.md

 Run: `pip install google-generativeai`

 ### "Invalid API key"
-Check that your API key in `config.py` is correct
+Check that your API key in `google_api.pi` is correct

 ### "File not found"
 Ensure you're providing correct relative paths from your working directory